cosmos-gaminghub/testnets/nibiru-2000/README.md

 curl  -s localhost:26657/dump_consensus_state | jq '.result.round_state.votes[0]'
 ```

+That command shows all the info about validator sign status.

 You can find your validator pubkey in `priv_validator_state.json`.
-If you've already signed, you can check in the sign status.
+If you've already signed, you can find your pubkey in the sign status.